ammkrn/mathlib4/docs/macro_guide.md

 exact f h
 ```

-In the above example, we're still using the sugar Lean provides for creating quotations, as it saves us some work.
-It is possible to forego the sugar altogether.
+In the above example, we're still using the sugar Lean provides for creating quotations, as it feels more intuitive and saves us some work.
+It is possible to forego the sugar altogether:
 ```
 syntax (name := myExfalsoParser) "myExfalso" : tactic